RedEyesSV/RedEyesSV/README.md

 I like my coffee dark and my other favorite drinks are whiskey, gin, and Penafiel strawberry soda.
 I dislike most food on the sweeter side, stuffy/small places, not having many things to do, and loosing the people close to me.
 While I tend to have a horrible personality and usually act only out of my own interests withvthe moral compass of a murderer, I am very friendly and will not treat you too bad as long as we're on neutral or good terms, even better if we're friends.
 I treat others how they treat me, I'm just here to have fun anyways, so it doesn't matter too much in the end.
 Looking for me elsewher?
 Of course you are.
 Just look to my <a href="https://redeyessv.carrd.co/">Carrd</a> for more.
-I'm all over the place, you jsut have to look
+I'm all over the place, you just have to look

 <!---